 Violin Teaching Artist

-The Strings Teaching Artists teach group classes on either violin, viola, cello or bass during after-school hours to students in grades K – 8.
+The Strings Teaching Artists teach group classes on either violin or cello during after-school hours to students in grades K – 8.
 Classes are taught in accordance with the mission and educational goals of the OrchKids program to ensure the highest quality strings experience for students.
 The TAs collaborate with other OrchKids faculty to help develop program curriculum, as well as facilitate positive individual, family, and community growth through guidance and role modeling.

 - Hold students to high artistic standards, cultivating students’ soloist, ensemble, and improvisational skills.